awsdocs/aws-site-to-site-vpn-user-guide/doc_source/your-cgw.md

 A *customer gateway device* is a physical or software appliance that you own or manage in your on\-premises network \(on your side of a Site\-to\-Site VPN connection\)\.
 You or your network administrator must configure the device to work with the Site\-to\-Site VPN connection\.

 The following diagram shows your network, the customer gateway device, the VPN connection that goes to a virtual private gateway \(which is attached to your VPC\)\.
 The two lines between the customer gateway device and virtual private gateway represent the tunnels for the VPN connection\.
 If there's a device failure within AWS, your VPN connection automatically fails over to the second tunnel so that your access isn't interrupted\.
-From time to time, AWS also performs routine maintenance on the virtual private gateway, which might briefly disable one of the two tunnels of your VPN connection\.
-Your VPN connection automatically fails over to the second tunnel while this maintenance is performed\.
+From time to time, AWS also performs routine maintenance on the VPN connection which might briefly disable one of the two tunnels of your VPN connection\.
+For more information, see [Site\-to\-Site VPN tunnel endpoint replacements](endpoint-replacements.md)\.
 When you configure your customer gateway device, it's therefore important that you configure both tunnels\.

 ![\[High-level customer gateway overview\]](http://docs.aws.amazon.com/vpn/latest/s2svpn/images/cgw-high-level.png)